datafolklabs/cement/doc/source/index.rst

  * 100% test coverage using ``nose`` and ``coverage``
  * 100% PEP8 and style compliant using ``flake8``
  * Extensive Sphinx documentation
- * Tested on Python 2.6, 2.7, 3.3, 3.4, 3.5
+ * Tested on Python 3.8, 3.9, 3.10, 3.11, 3.12

-*Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.
-Additionally, some optional extensions that are shipped with the mainline Cement sources do require external dependencies.
+*Note some optional extensions that are shipped with the mainline Cement sources do require external dependencies.
 It is the responsibility of the application developer to include these dependencies along with their application if they intend to use any optional extensions